ThalesGroup/chaos-engine/docs/markdown/Logging_and_reporting/Notifications/datadog_events.md

 - Chaos Message - general notifications

 Every Event consists of title (Chaos Event prefix + experiment method or Chaos Message depending on type), message (detailed description of an event, see Chaos Event Types) and set of tags.
-Follwing tags are assinged to each event:
+Following tags are assigned to each event:

 #### Chaos Experiment Event Structure